cse031sust02/awesome-links/system-design/README.md

 Video
 ----------------------

+- [System Design 101](https://www.youtube.com/watch?v=Y-Gl4HEyeUQ) - In this video, we learn about all the bits and pieces of system design.
+We get an overview of the web architecture and see how all the pieces of the puzzles fit together.

 - [System Design Series by Gaurav Sen](https://www.youtube.com/playlist?list=PLMCXHnjXnTnvo6alSjVkgxV-VH6EPyvoX) - This series touched key areas in system design used to design real world systems and asked as interview questions.
 1) Load balancing 2) Message Passing 3) Microservice architecture

+- [Distributed Systems in One Lesson by Tim Berglund](https://www.youtube.com/watch?v=Y6Ev8GIlbxc) - Using a series of examples all set in a coffee shop, we’ll explore topics like distributed storage, computation, timing, messaging, and consensus